c0deritter/typescript-coding-style/README.md

 **indent** :
 - 4 spaces
 - **reason** : uniform style of indent

+**no trailing spaces**:
+- there should be no trailing spaces at the end of a line -**reason** : extra spaces have no functional issues

 **no console** :
 - in your pushed code should be no console statement active